Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 Pros

-✔ Heat = helpful for letdown
+• Heat can be helpful for letdown

 Cons

-✖ Slightly bulkier
+• Slightly bulkier then Air1

 IMPORTANT: The Eufy S1 and the Eufy S1 Pro are the same pump, but the Pro version includes the charging case.

-So if you love the Eufy S1 but don’t care about the charging case, the regular S1 may be a good way to save some money.
 If convenience matters a lot to you, especially for work, travel, or just not wanting one more cord to keep up with, the S1 Pro is absolutely the more convenient option.

 3. MomCozy M5